neuralvis/elpa-mirror/stable-melpa/sv-kalender-namnsdagar-readme.txt

-Swedish celibrated name of the day
+Swedish celebrated name of the day

 Example usage